-The most common entry level position in the cannabis industry (and frankly the easiest to get hired for) is a weed trimmer; but don't think it's easy work.
-Being a weed trimmer requires fast hands, hyper attention to detail, great communication skills, ability to work with others, and the ability to sit for 8 or more hours per day doing a repetitive task.
+The most common entry level position in the cannabis industry (and frankly the easiest to get hired for) is a cannabis trimmer; but don't think it's easy work.
+Being a trimmer requires fast hands, hyper attention to detail, ability to work with others, and the ability to sit for 8 or more hours per day doing a repetitive task.
 It's a great position to begin your journey into the world of cannabis.
 Also be aware that this position has, hands-down, the fastest turnover rate for any position in the industry.
-If you have a bad day and don't trim the minimum amount you can be asked not to return just like that.
-Luckily if you work with a staffing company, if you have demonstrated your hard work consecutively, you can simply be placed at another cultivation company.
+If you have a bad day and don't trim the minimum amount you can be asked not to return-just like that.
+Luckily if you work with a staffing company, if you have demonstrated your hard work consecutively, you can simply be placed at another cultivation site.
 The thing to remember is that this is work, and you need to always do your best and remain professional.

 Changing laws and your daily life at work:

 Working in this industry is often like any startup business, and at times it will be very challenging.
 I remember talking to my manager and every day she would come in with new changes being made to our production line, new rules for quality control, new laws that will or will not be passed and how they affect our area of the industry and how much work we will have; sometimes this would affect affect our working hours drastically.
 At the time I was working as a trimmer, I had to have a second job as there simply wasn't enough hours to keep this as my sole income.
 For some people, this environment is exciting and others it's daunting so If you want to have longevity in your cannabis career make sure you are doing it for the right reasons.
-If you aren't excited by the ever-changing cannabis industry you may find that you won't last very long in it, but that's okay too.
+If you aren't excited by the ever-changing industry you may find that it isn't worth jumping through the hoops.

-Cannabis is very much a male-dominated industry but I believe this is likely to change as more and more women enter and thrive in this in the world of cannabis.
+The marijuana industry is very much male-dominated but I believe this is likely to change as more and more women enter and thrive in the world of cannabis.